RxLaboratory/Duik/tools/build tools/items/README.txt

 - The *Tools* folder contains some useful scripts and other tools.
 - The *ScriptUI Panels* folder contains the actual *Duik* script you need to install.
 A lot of different panels are available, you can install all of them or just pick the ones you need.

-- There are several ways to install Duik very easily:
+- There are several easy methods to install Duik, read the next sections.

+!!! note
+    When Duik is installed for the first time, you'll need to restart After Effects to make it available.

 ## a.
 Copy the files